 Summer's here and as we all know there's really no better place to hit the beach than the UK when the weather's behaving itself.
-We've picked out some of our favourite sandy strands for you and the family to frolic on.
+We've picked out some of our favourite beaches in England – from Cornwall to Norfolk – for you and the family to frolic on.

 Not only is Appletree Bay one of the most beautiful beaches on Scilly (and it has got some stunning contenders), you will often get it all to yourself.
 It’s the perfect place to picnic on golden pillows of sand, and dip your toes in azure waters that stretch between Bryher and Samson.